Watching Italian TV shows is a fantastic way to practice, because you can do ALL the following things at once:

 If you need more advice on dealing with the kind of fast speech that you find in TV series and films, you can watch Ermy’s video on how to train your listening:

-Not there yet?
-Non c’è problema!
-You can enjoy Italian TV shows at lower levels, all you need are a few extra strategies in place.
+You can still enjoy learning Italian with TV shows.
+All you need are a few extra strategies in place.

 In the rest of this article, you’ll learn: